lammps/lammps/doc/src/molecule.rst

-If flag = 1, a,b,c are listed, where a = bondtype of the bond between the central atom and the first non-central atom (value b in the Shake Atoms section), b = bondtype of the bond between the central atom and the second non-central atom (value c in the Shake Atoms section), and c = the angle type (1 to Nangletypes) of the angle between the 3 atoms.
+If flag = 1, a,b,c are listed, where a = bondtype of the bond between the central atom and the first non-central atom (value b in the Shake Atoms section), b = bondtype of the bond between the central atom and the second non-central atom (value c in the Shake Atoms section), and c = the angle type (1 to Nangletypes, or angle type label) of the angle between the 3 atoms.

 If flag = 2, only a is listed, where a = bondtype of the bond between the 2 atoms in the cluster.